-Following the death of his teacher in 1890, Eisen left the world of draftsmanship and became an independent artist.
+Following the death of his teacher in 1890, Eisen Tomioka left the world of draftsmanship and became an independent artist.
 From 1892 forward, he was an overwhelmingly popular artist of sashi-e.
-From the Miyako shimbun, an eagerly read newspaper in Tokyo’s lowlands, to Shokokumin, another popular publication, the public hungered for Eisen’s delicate illustrations.
+From the Miyako shinbun, an eagerly read newspaper in Tokyo’s lowlands, to Shokokumin, another popular publication, the public hungered for Eisen’s delicate illustrations.
 He received commissions for books and single-sheet prints as well, and purportedly made a decent living from his artwork.
 Towards the end of his life, he received the silver award from the Japan Art Institute and Japan Painting Association joint exhibition.
-Though he shifted his focus to painting in his last years, he passed away before he could make his name as a painter.
+Though he shifted his focus to painting in his last years, Eisen Tomioka passed away before he could make his name as a painter.

 Woman Looking at Silhouette of a Prisoner